Wind-stoked wildfire causes death in Wyoming, evacuations - NewsBreak

 Wind-stoked wildfire causes death in Wyoming, evacuations

-Wildfires pushed by strong winds forced the evacuation of homes in Montana Wyoming and Colorado and led to a death in Wyoming, officials said Tuesday.
+CODY, Wyo. — (AP) — Wildfires pushed by strong winds forced the evacuation of homes in Montana, Wyoming and Colorado and led to a death in Wyoming, officials said Tuesday.

 Downed power lines caused a fire near the northern Wyoming community of Clark on Monday night that burned at least two homes and seven outbuildings, said Jerry Parker, the Park County Fire District administrator.
 Wind gusts topped 100 mph (161 kph) in the area Monday night.